genotrance/px/README.txt

 If Python is already available, Px can be run from source:-

+- Install with pip - the Python package manager.
+This will download and install Px along with all dependencies. pip install px-proxy

-- Download a source ZIP of the latest release from above link
+- Download a source ZIP of the latest release from above releases link

 - Clone the latest source:
     git clone https://github.com/genotrance/px